polymage-labs/mlirx/mlir/rfc/rfc-affine-execute-region.md

    an *affine.execute_region*'s region.
-This is easily implemented as a canonicalization on the op, and will allow removal of dead memrefs that would otherwise have operand uses in affine.execute_region ops with the corresponding region arguments not having any uses inside the gray box.
+This is easily implemented as a canonicalization on the op, and will allow removal of dead memrefs that would otherwise have operand uses in affine.execute_region ops with the corresponding region arguments not having any uses inside the execute_region.
 Canonicalization patterns would be needed to drop duplicate region arguments and unused region arguments.
    [MemRefCastFold](https://github.com/llvm/llvm-project/blob/ef77ad99a621985aeca1df94168efc9489de95b6/lib/Dialect/StandardOps/Ops.cpp#L228)
    is another canonicalization pattern that the *affine.execute_region* has to